s5k6/semaphore/sem/doc/sem.markdown

     for getting a rough idea while debugging!

 `-E ‹offset›`
-  ~ offset sem's exit codes by ‹offset›, but leave exit codes from the
+  ~ offset `sem`'s exit codes by ‹offset›, but leave exit codes from
-    ‹command› alone.
+    the ‹command› alone.
 See Notes on Exit Codes below.

 `-V`
   ~ show version and license information, and exit.